-It is significant that there is no constitutional limitation on the amount that may be raised by a County by tax upon real property in any fiscal year to pay principal of and interest on its indebtedness.
-Indeed, the State is specifically precluded from restricting the power of any local government, including Counties, to levy taxes on real property for this purpose in Article VIII, Section 12 of the Constitution.
-This is the firm basis upon which County general obligation debt rests that, together with sound fiscal practices and the resultant bond rating, permits a County to borrow at advantageous tax-exempt interest rates.
+It is significant that there is no constitutional limitation on the amount that may be raised by a town, village or city by tax upon real property in any fiscal year to pay principal of and interest on its indebtedness.
+Indeed, the State is specifically precluded from restricting the power of any local government to levy taxes on real property for this purpose in Article VIII, Section 12 of the Constitution.
+This is the firm basis upon which town, village or city general obligation debt rests that, together with sound fiscal practices and the resultant bond rating, permits a town, village or city to borrow at advantageous tax-exempt interest rates.